Skip to Content

 A photo of an american bison grazing on grass in Badlands National Park

-Close up view of an American Bison (shot with a telephoto lens)
+Close up view of an American bison

 A bison in the Badlands eating vegetation

-An American Bison grazing in the snow at Badlands
+A bison grazing in the snow at Badlands

 2. Bighorn Sheep